Schema Definition Language¶

 $schema = BuildSchema::build($contents);

-In order to enable Interfaces, Unions and custom field resolvers you can pass the second argument: type config decorator to schema builder.
+To enable Interfaces, Unions, and custom field resolvers, you can pass the second argument callable $typeConfigDecorator to BuildSchema::build().

-It accepts default type config produced by the builder and is expected to add missing options like resolveType for interface types or resolveField for object types.
+It accepts a callable that receives the default type config produced by the builder and is expected to add missing options like resolveType for interface types or resolveField for object types.

 use GraphQL\Utils\BuildSchema;